MLRadfys/Deep-Learning-Dose-Prediction/README.md

 #### .csv cross-validation files

 <p align="justify">
 When the 2.5D dataset is created, the dataset is automatically split into 5-fold cross validation files.
-In the configuration file ist is possible to either provide the path to the cross-validation folder folder or a specific file.
+In the configuration file it is possible to either provide the path to the cross-validation folder folder or a specific file.
 If a .csv file is given, a single model will be trained.
 If a folder is given, a cross-validation is run, training 5 different models.
 </p>